agata-tafelska/chat-grpc/README.md

 **3. Client** - containing simple JavaFx GUI application with three screens:
 * main chat screen which allows users to send and receive messages as well as see other active users in real time
-* login - allows users to join different chat servers (only one at a time)
+* login - allows registered on selected server users to join chat
+* register - allows to create account for selected chat server
+* join as guest - allows to join chat as a guest
 * loading placeholder

 ![](images/atchat_diagram.png)